Retinal Disorders

 Treatment

 If you have a retinal tear, laser surgery or cryotherapy (freeze treatment) may be recommended.
-These treatments prevent fluid from getting underneath the retina.
+These treatments prevent fluid from getting under the retina.
 If the retina becomes completely detached, you will need emergency surgery.
 Our Ophthalmology care team will provide you with more information if any of these treatments are recommended as part of your care plan.